Organised by

 3rd place £30

-*Age and resident on 15th January 2024. †Poems submitted in the Channel Islands and Young People’s category are also automatically entered into the Open category.
+*Age and residence on 15th January 2025. †Poems submitted in the Channel Islands and Young People’s category are also automatically entered into the Open category.

 Previous competitions

-The Guernsey Literary Festival has organised the International Poetry Competition since 2013.
-Previous judges have included Candy Neubert, Andrew Motion, Ian McMillan, Gwyneth Lewis, Daljit Nagra, Maura Dooley, Kate Clanchy, Simon Armitage, Michael Symmons Roberts and Jackie Kay.
+The Guernsey Literary Festival has organised the International Poetry Competition since 2014.
+Previous judges have included Candy Neubert, Andrew Motion, Ian McMillan, Gwyneth Lewis, Daljit Nagra, Maura Dooley, Kate Clanchy, Simon Armitage, Michael Symmons Roberts, Jackie Kay and Paul Muldoon.

 Poems on the Move exhibitions have featured winning poems on Guernsey buses and on Aurigny aircraft, at Guernsey Airport and Ferry Terminal, the Princess Elizabeth Hospital, the Courts of Guernsey and Castle Cornet.
 Other venues have included libraries and museums, churches and local schools.